-We will tackle any physical, logistical or psychological barriers that are most likely to prevent children with disabilities from accessing physical activities.
+Through our project, we will tackle any physical, logistical or psychological barriers that are most likely to prevent children with disabilities from accessing physical activities.

 By giving free access to our programme, we will ensure that our target beneficiaries foster essential social and interpersonal skills (i.e independence, coping abilities, competitiveness and teamwork), improve social awareness and self-esteem.
 Integrating children from different schools in a fun and inclusive environment will increase social interaction and empower them to build strong relationships.

-- Current delivery is funded through Children in Need for a year’s programme
+- Current delivery funded through Salford CVS

 - Extra Curricular